 Things to do in Alicante Old Town, Spain in one day

 Alicante is located in the heart of Costa Blanca in the Province of Alicante in Spain.
-It lies in close proximity to Benidorm, a popular holiday destination and other beautiful small towns like Villajoyosa, Calpe, Altea, Finestrat, or Guadalest.
+It lies close to Benidorm, a popular holiday destination, and other beautiful small towns like Villajoyosa, Calpe, Altea, Finestrat, or Guadalest.

 Things to do in Alicante Old Town